milliesolem/how2hack/tools/README.md

 ### Misc
 Shodan: https://www.shodan.io/ (Allows you to look up severs online)
-SunCalc: http://suncalc.net/ (Use the power of the sun to find out where and when a photo is taken)
+SunCalc: http://suncalc.net/ (Use the power of the sun to find out where and when a photo was taken)